 Sir Philip Barton and Juliet Chua.

 The Chair: Good afternoon and welcome to this meeting of the International Relations and Defence Committee in the House of Lords.
-It is my pleasure to welcome as our witnesses today Sir Philip Barton, Permanent Under-Secretary at the Foreign, Commonwealth and Development Office, and Juliet Chua, director-general, corporate, finance and transformation, at the FCDO.
+It is my pleasure to welcome as our witnesses today Sir Philip Barton, Permanent Under-Secretary at the Foreign, Commonwealth and Development Office, and Juliet Chua, Director General, Corporate, Finance and Transformation, at the FCDO.
 Transformation is really at the root of some of the questions today.

-Thank you for joining us to assist in our short inquiry into the consequences of the merger between the Foreign and Commonwealth Office—I declare a past interest, having been a Minister there for just over three years—and DfID.
+Thank you for joining us to assist in our short inquiry into the consequences of the merger between the Foreign and Commonwealth Office—I declare a past interest, having been a Minister there for just over three years—and DFID.

 The session is on the record, transcribed and broadcast.
 I also remind Members that if they have any relevant interests to declare they should do so before asking any questions.
 I will start with the first question, which is always very general in nature, and I have already given the game away on what it is going to be about.
 After that, my colleagues will ask more focused questions.
 As we go through the formal run of questions, I anticipate that my colleagues will wish to ask supplementaries, after which I will open the questions to colleagues more broadly.
 I will try to give precedence to people who have not already had an opportunity to ask a question.